emissary-ingress/emissary/user-guide/ambassador-pro-install.md

 Both of these products use a certified version of Ambassador that undergoes additional testing and validation.

-Information about the open source code used in Ambassador Pro and Dev Portal can be found in `/*.opensource.tar.gz` files in each Docker image.
+Information about the open source code used in Ambassador Edge Stack and Dev Portal can be found in `/*.opensource.tar.gz` files in each Docker image.
 Both of these products are included in a single consolidated Docker image.